06 Jun Top things to do in Rome, Italy

 This one is my favourite in Rome.
 It is a really fancy composition of statues which seem like a part of a story with water flowing around.
 What makes it so unique is that it is a part of the city now.
 And the Romans left it for the public to enjoy for free.

-As a tradition, it is said that throwing a coin in the fountain with your right hand over your left shoulder will bring you good luck and back to Rome.
+As a tradition, if you throw a coin in the fountain with your right hand over your left shoulder, it will bring you good luck and back to Rome.
 So, if you like Rome so much, go ahead.
 You can also help a few people in the process since all those coins go into a donation.

-It is always worth to visit the inside of any of these places in Rome.
-But in case you want to avoid joining the long lines, you can always sit at one on the restaurants with a view of the Pantheon.
+It is always worth visiting the inside of any of these places in Rome.
+But in case you want to avoid joining the long lines, you can always sit at one of the restaurants with a view of the Pantheon.
 Eat a hearty meal instead.
 Cuperto (additional Service charge) will be applicable though.

 The steps were decorated with bougainvillaea and that was the highlight for me for the place.
 There were pink and white flowers all over the place.
 There is also a lovely fountain at the base of the steps.
 Makes are a really scenic place to chill, that too for free!